exoscale/interceptor/README.md

 # Interceptor

-The code/design is *heavily* inspired from pedestal.interceptor/sieparri.
+The design is *heavily* inspired from pedestal.interceptor & sieparri.

 It mimics pedestal interceptor behaviour, but adds async lib agnostic support with implementations for manifold/core.async/CompletableFuture.

+If you're familiar with pedestal it differs by removing suppressed, terminators, not wrapping errors at every throw level and not catching throwable.

+If you're familiar with sieparri it differs by not having a :request/:response backed in and following pedestal style error handling (modulo the difference mentioned earlier).

 ## How it works: